Ayushi141/ayushi141.github.io/README.md

 ## About me

-I am an undergraduate student at the University of Bonn.
-I'm interested (very broadly) in model theory and have taken graduate level courses in algebraic topology, algebraic geometry, combinatorial optimization and probability theory.
-My interests were all over the place :D Here you can find a collection of notes from courses I've attended over the years.
+I hold a B.Sc. in mathematics from the University of Bonn.
+My research interests are focused on model theory (in particular neo-stability theory).
+I have also dabbled in algebraic topology, algebraic geometry, probability theory and combinatorial optimization.
+Here you can find a collection of notes from courses I've attended over the years.

 In a completely different part of my life, I work in finance.

 ## Lecture notes

-### Winter 24/25 (in progress)
+### Winter 24/25

 [Galois Cohomology of Algebraic Groups](https://raw.githubusercontent.com/Ayushi141/WiSe-2425-Galois-Cohomology-of-Algebraic-Groups/main/lecture_notes.pdf) (Prof. Kammeyer)